pyeventsourcing/eventsourcing/docs/topics/user_guide/schema.rst

 Run the code
 ------------

-Then you can use the application as before, and your events will be stored as "stored events".
+Then you can use the application to create, read, update, and discard.
+And your events will be stored as "stored events" rather than "sequenced items".

 .. code:: python